jnk0le/cortexm-AES/README.md

 - do not use cortex-m3 and cortex-m4 implementations on cortex-m7 since it is slower and will introduce timming leaks.
 - Unrolled ciphers might perform slower than looped versions due to (usually LRU) cache pressure and flash waitstates. (like STM32F4 with 1K ART cache and up to 8WS)
 - input/output buffers might have to be word aligned due to use of ldm,stm,ldrd and strd instructions.
-- for optimization gimmicks refer to [pipeline cycle test repo](https://github.com/jnk0le/random/tree/master/pipeline%20cycle%20test) (ignore old (CM7) comments inside code here - they are likely outdated)
+- for optimization gimmicks refer to [pipeline cycle test repo](https://github.com/jnk0le/random/tree/master/pipeline%20cycle%20test) (ignore old cm7 comments)
 - included unit tests don't cover timming leaks (performance difference on different runs may not be a data dependent ones)
 - asm functions (and CM*.h headers) can be extracted and used as C only code, but that may require extra boilerplate code (structures etc.)